KDE/documentation-docs-kdenlive-org/titles_and_graphics/titles/titles.rst

 .. .. versionadded:: 26.08 Copy & paste elements

-When moving text, shapes and objects it snaps to other elements (edges and center) and the frame edge and safe zone
+When moving text, shapes, and objects, it snaps to other elements (edges and center), the frame edge, and safe zone.

 .. _title-select_objects: